equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

-# to Docker build image, or not to Docker build image (in the Cloud)
+# Build Docker images on your machine or in the cloud ?

 ...or: There is no shame in not automating everything via a cool hosted tools.